- According to a recent study, videos with captions have 40% more views compared to uncaptioned videos (PLYmedia).

-Accessibility for new and older video content is essential to maintain compliance.
-Captioning regulations are typically set by Section 508, Section 504 and the Americans with Disabilities Act.
+Making video content accessible is essential to maintaining compliance.
+Captioning regulations are typically set by Section 508 and Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA).
 In order to be fully compliant, captioning must be present on all videos used for training or teaching.

 While the FCC standards are not required for Section 508 compliance, it may be helpful to understand these standards.
 FCC standards for internet video captioning are only required for content aired on television, not the internet, but they do provide ideal goals for educational institutions hoping to provide the best quality captioning.

-- Time Synchronization: captions must accurately align with the video.
+Time Synchronized: Captions must accurately align with the video.